TravisWheelerLab/BATH/documentation/userguide/tutorial.md

     2.7e-27   91.6   0.2  PTH2-target   2659   2343       2      1
 ```

-   3) Annotation Lines- for each hit listed in the query header, frahmmer will produce an annotation line containing useful information about the hit.
+   3) Annotation Lines- for each hit listed in the query header, bathsearch will produce an annotation line containing useful information about the hit.
 After the line 'Annotation for each hit (and alignments):' these annotation lines (as well as the alignments) will appear, sorted first by target sequence and then by e-value.

        As in the query header, the annotations line lists the score, bias, and E-value for each hit.
 It also lists three types of coordinates for the hit - the alignment start and end coordinates for both the query (hmm-from & hmm-to) and the target (ali-from & ali-to), as well as the envelope coordinates (env-from & env-to).
-The envelope is the region of the target that frahmmer has identified as containing the homology (the hit alignment is always contained within the envelope).
+The envelope is the region of the target that bathsearch has identified as containing the homology (the alignment coordinates are always contained within the envelope).
 It is the envelope coordinates that bound the target subsequence used to calculate the score, bias, and E-value.
 An explanation of the characters seen after the coordinates ('.','[', & ']') can be found on page 38 of the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf).
 The annotation line also lists the number of frameshifts and stop codons in the alignment (shift & stops), the full length of the target sequence (sq-len), and the alignment's accuracy score (acc) which is the average expected per residue accuracy of the alignment.

        Below is the annotation line for the first hit in the file PTH2.out